Russia's UTair grounds ATR 72-200 planes after crash

 UTair's website says it has three of the twin-engine, turbo prop planes.
 The statement said it would use ATR 72-500s built last year to replace the grounded planes.

-ATR is an equal partnership between two major European aeronautics players, Alenia Aermacchi, a Finmeccanica SIFI.MI company, and EADS EAD.PA.
+ATR is an equal partnership between two major European aeronautics players, Alenia Aermacchi, a Finmeccanica company, and EADS.

 The federal Investigative Committee said the plane had notched up 35,000 flying hours since going into operation in 1992 and had not had a "serious" technical check since 2010.